As international students, it can be daunting to understand Australia’s electoral system and what rights you may have.

 Federal government

-The federal parliament election focuses on electing leaders that make and implement laws for the whole of Australia.
+The federal parliament election focuses on electing leaders who make and implement laws for the whole of Australia.
 Some examples of the type of areas the federal parliament covers are foreign policy, immigration laws, and trade and commerce laws.

 State/territory governments

-The state and territory elections (there are six states and two mainland territory parliaments) focus on electing leaders that make laws that guide each individual state and territory.
+The state and territory elections (there are six states and two mainland territory parliaments) focus on electing leaders who make laws that guide each individual state and territory.
 The state parliament is the decision-making body of the state/territory government.

 Local government